-Edward J. Ludwig is former Chairman of the Board of Becton, Dickinson and Company (“BD”) (global medical technology company) having served in this position from February 2002 through June 2012.
+Mr. Ludwig is former Chairman of the Board of Becton, Dickinson and Company (“BD”) (global medical technology company) having served in this position from February 2002 through June 2012.
 He also served as Chief Executive Officer from January 2000 to September 2011 and as President from May 1999 to December 2008.
 Mr. Ludwig joined BD as a Senior Financial Analyst in 1979.
-Prior to joining BD, Mr. Ludwig served as a senior auditor with Coopers and Lybrand (now PricewaterhouseCoopers) where he earned his CPA and as a financial and strategic analyst at Kidde, Inc. He is the Vice Chairman of the Hackensack University Medical Center Network Board of Trustee.
-He also serves as a director of Xylem, Inc. (water technology company).
+Prior to joining BD, he was a senior auditor with Coopers and Lybrand (now PricewaterhouseCoopers) where he earned his CPA and served as a financial and strategic analyst at Kidde, Inc. Mr. Ludwig serves as a director of POCARED Diagnostics Ltd (diagnostics technology manufacturer), Boston Scientific Corporation (medical devices), and Xylem, Inc. (water technology company).

 John D. MacArthur Professor of Health Policy and Management

-Joseph P. Newhouse is the John D. MacArthur Professor of Health Policy and Management at Harvard University, a position he assumed in 1988.
-At Harvard, he also is the Director of the Division of Health Policy Research and Education, the Director of the Interfaculty Initiative on Health Policy, Chair of the Committee on Higher Degrees in Health Policy and a member of the faculties of the John F. Kennedy School of Government, the Harvard Medical School, the Harvard School of Public Health and the Faculty of Arts and Sciences.
+Dr. Newhouse is the John D. MacArthur Professor of Health Policy and Management at Harvard University, a position he assumed in 1988.
+At Harvard, he also is the Director of the Division of Health Policy Research and Education, the Director of the Interfaculty Initiative on Health Policy, and a member of the faculties of the John F. Kennedy School of Government, the Harvard Medical School, the Harvard School of Public Health and the Faculty of Arts and Sciences.
 Prior to joining Harvard, Dr. Newhouse held various positions at The RAND Corporation from 1968 to 1988, serving as a faculty member of the RAND Graduate School from 1972 to 1988, as Deputy Program Manager for Health Sciences Research from 1971 to 1988, Senior Staff Economist from 1972 to 1981, Head of the Economics Department from 1981 to 1985 and as a Senior Corporate Fellow from 1985 to 1988.
-Dr. Newhouse was the Founding Editor of the Journal of Health Economics, which he edited for 30 years.
-He is a Faculty Research Associate of the National Bureau of Economic Research, a member of the Institute of Medicine of the National Academy of Sciences, a member of the New England Journal of Medicine Editorial Board, a fellow of the American Academy of Arts and Sciences, and a director of the National Committee for Quality Assurance.
-Dr. Newhouse is the author of Free for All: Lessons from the RAND Health Insurance Experiment and Pricing the Priceless: A Health Care Conundrum.
-He also serves on the Board of Directors of Aetna Foundation, Inc.
+He was the Founding Editor of the Journal of Health Economics, which he edited for 30 years.
+Dr. Newhouse is a Faculty Research Associate of the National Bureau of Economic Research, a member of the National Academy of Medicine, a fellow of the American Academy of Arts and Sciences, and a director of the National Committee for Quality Assurance.
+He is a former member of the New England Journal of Medicine Editorial Board and the author of Free for All: Lessons from the RAND Health Insurance Experiment and Pricing the Priceless: A Health Care Conundrum.